ilovespectra/helium-solana-support/walkthroughs/free-ideas.md

 <li><b>Autonomous vehicles:</b> Helium network-enabled devices could be used to create autonomous vehicle systems, such as self-driving cars and drones that can operate safely and efficiently in real-world environments.</li><br>

 <li><b>Retail:</b> Helium network-enabled devices could be used to create personalized shopping experiences, such as smart mirrors that provide real-time product recommendations based on a customer's preferences and purchase history.</li><br>

+<li><b>Waste recycling:</b>  Helium network-enabled devices could be used to improve waste recycling efforts, such as smart recycling bins that can sort and separate recyclable materials in real-time.</li><br>

+<li><b>Agriculture management:</b>  Helium network-enabled devices could be used to optimize agriculture management, such as smart irrigation systems that can monitor and adjust water usage based on weather conditions and crop needs.</li><br>

+<li><b>Public transportation:</b>  Helium network-enabled devices could be used to improve public transportation systems, such as smart bus stops that provide real-time arrival and departure information, as well as route planning and navigation assistance.</li><br>

+<li><b>Healthcare:</b>  Helium network-enabled devices could be used to improve healthcare outcomes, such as remote patient monitoring devices that can collect and analyze real-time health data, enabling healthcare providers to make more informed treatment decisions.</li><br>